decentology/fast-floward-1/week1/day3/readMe.md

 Congrats!
 We now have our first real smart contract deployed with an account.
 Let's waste no time, and go play with it.
 The easiest way to do this will be to execute a script.

 Same as with our updated `Hello` contract, we'll modify the script from day 2 to return a string, instead of logging it.
 Also, we'll provide a `name: String` as an argument instead of hard-coding it.
 It's more fun that way!
+One caveat before we proceed, we have to comment out the `emit event` from our `sayHi` function because scripts don't support events.

 ```cadence
 import Hello from "./contract.cdc"